lukamiletic95/papers/Trees clustering.md

 As far as the drawbacks of this solution are concerned, the first one regards clusters.
 It is not an easy task to group the nodes properly into clusters, and this is the subject of much ongoing research, as said in [9].
 Secondly, implementing a state machine replication set of servers which will maintain a tree dynamically is also challenging.
 Determining which consensus algorithm to use within that set is vital for valid operating of the system.

 On the other hand, if this approach was to be implemented, it would produce no overhead at all.
 Every node in the network receives information which it knows nothing about only once, and never again.
-This approach would also improve performance of the Tendermint
+This approach would also improve performance of the Tendermint consensus algorithm, due to the fact that it is also gossip based.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDQ4MDIzMCwxNjQ4NTY4ODIyLC0xND
+eyJoaXN0b3J5IjpbNDg2ODY1NzkxLDE2NDg1Njg4MjIsLTE0MT
-EwNDU3NjcyLC0xNTMyMDAxNjExLDg0MTExMjQ3OSwxNjA3MDkz
+A0NTc2NzIsLTE1MzIwMDE2MTEsODQxMTEyNDc5LDE2MDcwOTM2
-NjIxLC05Mzc3MTIwODUsLTE4Nzc0OTQ3MTgsLTUxNTczODg1Mi
+MjEsLTkzNzcxMjA4NSwtMTg3NzQ5NDcxOCwtNTE1NzM4ODUyLD
-wxMzk2NDk5MjE0LC02MTk4ODg3NTAsMTM3OTM1OTE1OCwyMDY4
+EzOTY0OTkyMTQsLTYxOTg4ODc1MCwxMzc5MzU5MTU4LDIwNjgz
-MzUzNTI2LC0xMjc2OTIzODgzLDYzMTYyMDUwOF19
+NTM1MjYsLTEyNzY5MjM4ODMsNjMxNjIwNTA4XX0=
 -->